 About Eileen T. Bender

-Eileen T. Bender, Professor of English at Indiana University South Bend, was born in Madison, Wisconsin, grew up in Cleveland, Ohio, and attended Northwestern University where she majored in English and Journalism, graduating with distinction from the Medill School of Journalism.
+Eileen T. Bender was a professor of English at Indiana University South Bend.
+She was born in Madison, Wisconsin, grew up in Cleveland, Ohio, and attended Northwestern University where she majored in English and Journalism, graduating with distinction from the Medill School of Journalism.
 After receiving NDEA and Danforth-Kent Fellowships, she attended the University of Notre Dame where she received her Ph.D. in English in 1977.

-Her teaching interests focus on American Literature (particularly 20th and 21st century), Women's Studies, Ethnic and Minority Literature, and Literature for Children and Adolescents.
-Bender is the author of a critical study, JOYCE CAROL OATES: ARTIST IN RESIDENCE (1987).
+Her teaching interests focused on American Literature (particularly 20th and 21st century), Women's Studies, Ethnic and Minority Literature, and Literature for Children and Adolescents.
+Bender authored a critical study, JOYCE CAROL OATES: ARTIST IN RESIDENCE (1987).
 Her other publications include articles on American Literature and Women's Studies, focusing on work by Henry James, Virginia Woolf, Willa Cather, William Faulkner, Theodore Dreiser, Fannie Hurst, William Styron, and Toni Morrison.
-She has also written and made conference presentations about Contemporary Jewish writers Philip Roth, Isaac Bashevis Singer, E.M.
+She made conference presentations and wrote about Contemporary Jewish writers Philip Roth, Isaac Bashevis Singer, E.M.
 Broner, and Frances Sherwood.